Dear Parents of Children with T1D: You’re Stronger Than You Know

 “Trust your instincts.
 You’re stronger than you know.”
 These words, offered by my first pediatrician just before I left the hospital with my newborn son, sustained me many times when my own inner strength was faltering.
-But now, the years of trying to fumble my way through managing my second son’s T1D have taken their toll, and it feels like I’ve left any vestige of strength in the rear-view mirror.
+But now, the years of trying to fumble my way through managing my second son’s type 1 diabetes (T1D) have taken their toll, and it feels like I’ve left any vestige of strength in the rear-view mirror.

 I started off well enough.
 I trusted my instincts when I recognized the signs of type 1 diabetes in my son and diagnosed him in our first-floor powder room.
 I knew enough about this disease to be terrified by the diagnosis.
-My brother died of T1D when he was eight years old and my sister has been living with it since she was sixteen.
+My brother died of T1D when he was 8 years old and my sister has been living with it since she was 16.

 I carried fear with me like a suit of heavy armor, as if the stress of my new responsibilities were soldered to my body.
 In the early years, my son was too young to make insulin dosing decisions on his own.
 Those decisions fell to me.
 My fears only fueled the shame I carried when my efforts at controlling my son’s blood sugars failed.
 Trying to control diabetes felt like trying to solve a Rubik’s cube, except every failure also reminded me I had put my son at risk.

 In those years, the A1c felt like my report card.
 I couldn’t escape feeling like it was a school exam measuring how well I understood the effect of T1D on my son’s body and whether or not I could manage the complexity of it.
 Unwittingly my sense of failure or success at my “performance” perpetuated my own sense of shame.
 Fatigue from the constant vigilance by day and the sleep interruptions most nights only made the fear and failure more difficult to bear.

 Was it even possible for this battle-worn mama to still be stronger than she knew?
 I no longer felt very strong at all.